Tomires/thesis-masters/testing.md

 A timed test was then administered with participants being given the following tasks:

 1. Load dataset "Iris".
-2. Create a box plot.
+2. Create a bar plot.
 3. Move plot to desired position.
 4. Move plot to desired position and scale it appropriately.
-5. Delete the box plot.
+5. Delete the bar plot.
 6. Create a scatter plot.
 7. Move plot to desired position.
 8. Move plot to desired position and scale it appropriately.